 That’s why Becker’s Healthcare has partnered with LeanTaaS to present Transform – Hospital Operations Virtual Summit, a two-day virtual event showcasing how hundreds of health systems across the US use AI and advanced analytics tools to transform their processes and create significant, lasting improvements in outcomes.
 LeanTaas’ solutions are reshaping the healthcare industry and transforming day-to-day operations across specialties.
-This event gives healthcare professionals an opportunity to understand how these applications are creating a new need.
+This event gives healthcare professionals an opportunity to understand how these applications can solve urgent needs.

-Taking place online June 29 and June 30 (11-3pm CT), the Transform – Hospital Operations Virtual Summit will feature sessions from LeanTaaS leaders, health system executives and other industry SMEs.
+Taking place online June 29 and June 30 (11-3pm CT), the Transform – Hospital Operations Virtual Summit will feature sessions from LeanTaaS leaders, health system executives and other industry SMEs discussing capacity management in healthcare.
 Most sessions are tracked by facility type (Infusion Center, OR or Inpatient Beds) so attendees can hone in on the content most relevant to their specific roles.

 The event kicks off with a Keynote Presentation from LeanTaaS founder and CEO Mohan Giridharadas, “Perspectives on Optimizing Asset Utilization in Healthcare.”
-He’ll share insights on how AI and predictive analytics is transforming how healthcare assets can be utilized – such as ORs, infusion chairs and in-patient beds – to better balance supply and demand and maximize ROI.
+He’ll share insights on how AI and predictive analytics is transforming how expensive healthcare assets like ORs and infusion chairs can be utilized – such as ORs, infusion chairs and inpatient beds – to better balance supply and demand and maximize ROI.